mailsac/mailsac-examples/websocket_examples/receive-mail.rst

 Receive Mail Using a WebSocket
 ==============================

-Receiving mail from a websocket allows for interacting with incomming email in near real time.
+Receiving mail from a Websocket allows for interacting with incoming email in near real time.

 Prerequsites
 -------------